eclipse-ankaios/ank-sdk-rust/CONTRIBUTING.md

 If you have a bug to report or a feature to suggest, please use the New Issue button on the Issues page to access templates for these items.

 Code contributions are to be submitted via pull requests.
-For this fork this repository, apply the suggested changes and create a pull request to integrate them.
+To make a contribution, fork this repository, apply the suggested changes and create a pull request to integrate them.
 Before creating the request, please ensure the following which we will check besides a technical review: